IBM-OSS-Support/Continue.dev-Granite-manual-test-cases/tab-autocomplete/granite3.3-8b/usecases/README.md

 # LLM Code Completion Prompts

-This repository contains prompt examples for evaluating code completion models (such as Granite-3.3:8B) using two common template strategies:
+This folder contains prompt examples for evaluating code completion models (such as Granite-3.3:8B) using two common template strategies:

 - **Hole Filler Template (HFT)** (prefix-only completion)
 - **Fill In the Middle (FIM)** (prefix and suffix, model fills the gap)